michael-kelleher/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include sketches of what your devices might look like here.**\*\*

-\*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*
+\*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\* The biggest concern is making sure that the singer can see the device while they are practicing without additional effort.
+The mirror-integrated option leverages the mirrors that are in nearly every practice room already for singers to be able to see the physical componenets of their technique and make adjustments.
+The music stand integrated version simialrly uses a piece of equipment singers are already looking at.

+THe metronome/recorder multi-purpose tool puts multiple devices that are already being used in practice rooms into one item to make it less cumbersome to get all three things set up.

 ## Part F. Record